rewalo/BeanModManager/README.md

 - **Town of Host Enhanced (TOHE)** - A host-only modpack for Among Us with enhanced features
 - **Town of Us Mira** - Town of Us Reactivated, but cleaner using MiraAPI with many improvements!
 - **Better CrewLink** - Voice proximity chat for Among Us
-- **Submerged** - A mod for Among Us which adds a new map into the game
 - **The Other Roles GM IA** - A mod for Among Us which adds many new roles, new Settings and new Custom Hats to the game (GM IA version)
 - **Endless Host Roles** - The largest Among Us mod